-(1) For the period from October 28, 2004 (date of inception) through March 31, 2005 the Company had no business activity other than the issuance of a \$22,500 convertible bridge note that accrued approximately \$325 in interest for the three month period ended March 31, 2005; the note and respective accrued interest were subsequently converted to shares of the Company's common stock as part of the Merger and accordingly a Statement of Cash Flow is not presented.
+- (1) For the period from October 28, 2004 (date of inception) through June 30, 2005 the Company had no business activity other than the issuance of a \$22,500 convertible bridge note that accrued approximately \$657 and \$325 in interest for the six and three month period ended June 30, 2005 respectively; the note and respective accrued interest were subsequently converted to shares of the Company's Common Stock as part of the merger. - (2) The Company has presented the Statement of Cash Flows of AIM, as the Company has succeeded to all of the business activity of AIM.
+AIM was a privately held subchapter S Corporation prior to the merger and accordingly the financial statements of the Company and Predecessor are not comparable in all material respects.